ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/architecture/APIC-HA-Architectures.md

 The data centers could be *on premises* or vendor sites.
 Ideally, the data centers should be in different locations with separate lines for power and communication.

 > ***Tabled for a later discussion***
 > Modern cloud vendors can provide a variation which might be less expensive.
 APIC subsystems comprise three pods in *Production* deployments.
-Within a single OCP cluster, each pod could run in different *regions* (vendor nomenclature vary).
-The subsystems will operate even if one region fails as two active pods provide adequate quorum.
+Within a single OCP cluster, each subsystem pod could run in different *regions* (vendor nomenclature vary), providing a quorum of two active pods even if a region failed.

 ## APIC Deployment Architecture
 We compare two APIC deployment architectures using the metrics *Recovery Time Objective (RTO)* and *Recovery Point Objective (RPO)*.
 Please see [Planning your deployment topology](https://www.ibm.com/docs/en/api-connect/10.0.5.x_lts?topic=deployment-planning-your-topology).